 It was during his reign that Allah gave honour and power to this ummah.
-He established the first Muslim navy, Allah's Word prevailed and the religion of Islam triumphed over other religions.
+He established the first Muslim navy, Allah's Word prevailed and the religion of invoked on Mu'āwiyah!

-The commoner (angrily): We cannot keep quiet while Allah's pleasure is being invoked on Muʿāwiyah!
 (He faced me).
-You can then invoke Allah's pleasure upon Yazeed (son of Muʿāwiyah) also!
+You can then invoke Allah's pleasure upon

+Islam triumphed over other religions.

+The commoner (angrily): We cannot keep quiet while Allah's pleasure is being

+Yazeed (son of Mu'āwiyah) also!
 Invoke Allah's pleasure upon Yazeed now!